Logo

 Helping West Virginia Communities

-Our communities in Southern West Virginia have been severely impacted by recent devastating floods and extreme weather conditions.
-In the face of this crisis, the West Virginia Chamber Foundation is mobilizing to support those affected.
+Our communities in Southern West Virginia were significantly impacted by the devastating floods and extreme weather conditions in February 2025.
+In response to this crisis, the West Virginia Chamber Foundation has mobilized support for those affected.

-- Cabell, Greenbrier, Kanawha, Lincoln, Logan, Mercer, McDowell, Mingo, Raleigh, Summers, Wayne and Wyoming counties
+• Boone, Cabell, Greenbrier, Kanawha, Lincoln, Logan, Mercer, McDowell, Mingo, Raleigh, Summers, Wayne and Wyoming counties.

 West Virginia Counties Granted Major Disaster Declaration